 Does the eSIM work throughout the UK, including Scotland?

 Yes.
 The eSIM connects to local networks (EE, O2, Vodafone, Three) in England, Scotland, Wales, and Northern Ireland.
-In large cities, you'll have 4G and 5G; in very remote rural areas, the signal may be weaker, just like with any local card.
+In major cities you will have 4G and 5G; in very remote rural areas the signal may be weaker, just like with any local card.

-Is the UK included in a Europe eSIM?
+Does the UK count in a Europe eSIM?

 It depends on the plan.
-After Brexit, the UK is a third country, so some European regional eSIMs do not include it.
-Always check the plan's coverage; the safest option is to choose a UK-specific eSIM or one that explicitly lists it.
+After Brexit, the UK is a third country, so some regional European eSIMs do not include it.
+Always check the plan's coverage; the safest bet is to choose a UK-specific eSIM or one that expressly lists it.

 Yes.
-WhatsApp, Telegram, and your apps are linked to your number, not to the data eSIM.
+WhatsApp, Telegram, and your apps are associated with your number, not the data eSIM.
 Keep your Spanish line active and use the eSIM only for data: nothing changes in your chats.

-Can I share data with my laptop or with another person?
+Can I share data with my laptop or another person?

 Yes.
-All PuraSim plans include hotspot, so you can share your connection with a laptop, tablet, or whoever is traveling with you at no additional cost.
+All PuraSim plans include a hotspot, so you can share your connection with a laptop, tablet, or anyone traveling with you at no additional cost.

 Is my mobile compatible with eSIM?

 Most mobiles from 2018 onwards are: iPhone XS and later, Google Pixel 3 onwards, and Samsung Galaxy S20 and above, among others.
-Check your settings to see if the option to add an eSIM appears.
+Check in your settings if the option to add eSIM appears.

 Conclusion